design-automation/mobius-sim-funcs/documentation/pattern.md

 Cubes and dodecahedrons do not have triangular faces.
 So in these cases, the first level of `detail` converts each non-triangular face into triangles by adding a position at the centre of the face.
 The `detail` subdivides as follows:
-- Detail= 0: No subdivision.
+- Detail = 0: No subdivision.
 - Detail = 1: Convert non-triangular faces into triangles.
 - Detail = 2: Each triangle edge is subdivided into two edges.
 - Detail = 3: Each triangle edge is subdivided into three edges.